Emotional intimacy is the bedrock of a fantastic marriage.

 It is possible to deal effectively with ghosts from the past by extending trust to each other through words and actions that are consistent with a loving, long-term view of marriage.

-As a result, Amanda told Erik that she now realized that some of her mistrust came from her past and her feelings became more intense when he travelled out of state.
+As a result, Amanda told Erik that she now realized that some of her mistrust came from her past and her feelings became more intense when he traveled out of state.

 In other words, since all couples come with baggage, it’s essential to openly discuss emotional triggers, past experiences, and trust issues early on in your relationship.
 This open dialogue will serve to strengthen your bond when inevitable doubts or breaches of trust arise.